ga-dc/wdi5/w08/d01_object_oriented_javascript/milk/readme.md

 }
 ```

+The first example has a public property `name`.
+The second example only has a getter method to
+access the name property.

+**Question** Why are we doing this?

+We’re focusing on code quality and maintainability as your applications grow in complexity.

 Typically, you will only see variable declarations in the constructor function.
 All other functionality
 ( methods ) are added to the Object's prototype: